THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 Also, there were four bars that held together the Tabernacle tent.
 I think the fifth bar, that went all the way around, typifies the Lord Jesus.
 There is no doubt in my mind in that the number four symbolizes the communication of the Spirit of God.
 The number five symbolizes the coming of the Kingdom of God, in that the Blowing of Trumpets is the fifth of the seven Levitical observances.

-Be all this as it may, I am not one to emphasize the five (or four) ministries of the fourth chapter of the Book of Ephesians.
-Let me ask you a question: When you have to walk somewhere, which are more necessary, your hands or your feet?
+Be all this as it may, I am not one to emphasize the five (or four) ministries of Ephesians chapter four.
+Let me ask you a question: When you need to walk somewhere, which are more necessary, your hands or your feet?
 So it is with the Body of Christ.
-The most important gift is the one that is needed right now.
+The most important gift is the one that is needed now.
 Do you agree with that?

-Neither the twelfth chapter of First Corinthians nor the fourth chapter of Ephesians, or the twelfth chapter of the Book of Romans mentions all of the gifts and ministries.
-Rather the endowments that are listed are examples of the enablements that the Spirit of God gives to the members of the Body of Messiah.
+Neither First Corinthians chapter 12 nor Ephesians chapter four nor Romans chapter 12 mentions all of the gifts and ministries.
+Rather, the endowments that are listed are examples of the enablements that the Spirit of God gives to the members of the Body of Messiah.
 God is free to provide any kind of resource that He deems appropriate at a given time!

 Now to each one the manifestation of the Spirit is given for the common good.
 (I Corinthians 12:7)

 If you do not know what your gifts and ministries are, it is of the greatest importance at this time that you get busy and ask God what He has given you.
 Keep asking until He gives you the answer, or else tells you that you are different from all other members of the Body because the Spirit has not given you any gift with which to build up your fellow members of the Body.